lvieirajr/mongorest/README.md

             if school:
                 return Response(
-                    Students.find({
-                        'school': school['_id'],
+                    Students.find(
-                        'grade': deserialize(grade),
+                        {'school': school['_id'], 'grade': deserialize(grade)}
-                    }),
+                        serialized=True
+                    ),
                     content_type='application/json',
                     status=200
                 )
             else:
                 return Response(
-                    {'error': 'School does not exist.'},
+                    serialize({'error': 'School does not exist.'}),
                     status=400
                 )

-In this example, we created a nested route on our customized Resource.
-All we had to do was inherit from resource, chose the collection and the endpoint and add an URL for our view.
-And with `MongoRest` you can easily do much more.
+Now we have created a custom Resource, inheriting from the `Resource` class. <br />
+Again we defined the collection and the endpoint for the resource, but we also defined the urls for the views we created.
+Only one in this case. <br />
+Then comes the view itself, that is a view with a nested route that returns all students who go to that school from a given grade.

 # License